Numerical study on the robustness of the stability for stable black holes: conclusion

 \section{conclusion}

 Astrophysical BHs are inevitably surrounded by matter distributions, and even isolated BHs experience quantum fluctuations.
 These classical and quantum perturbations induce stochastic deformations in spacetime geometry.
-This study addresses a critical question: whether nominally stable BHs retain their stability when the geometry are deformed by such small perturbations.
+This study addresses a critical question: whether nominally stable BHs retain their stability when the geometry is deformed by such small perturbations.
+It needs to emphasize that this question is not about the instability of a particular black hole but a question about the \emph{robustness of stability}.

 To model this effect, we map the deformations onto modifications of the effective potential governing s-wave scalar fields.
 Numerical analysis provides compelling evidence that BH stability can be disrupted by infinitesimal negative or stochastic modifications localized near the event horizon.
 Notably, certain perturbed potentials that stabilize systems in flat backgrounds can destabilize otherwise stable BHs.
 While our focus is on the event horizon, analogous behavior may occur near cosmological horizons in asymptotically de Sitter BHs.
-Our findings suggest that the \textit{stability of a stable BH is not robust} against the tiny deformation of near-horizon geometry.
-Infinitesimal deformation of near-horizon geometry can turnover the stability of a stable BH.
+Our findings suggest that the stability of a stable BH is not robust against the tiny deformation of near-horizon geometry.
+Infinitesimal deformation of near-horizon geometry can overturn the stability of a stable BH.
 Due to the inevitable fluctuations of near horizon geometry, this intrinsic instability fundamentally constrains our ability to predict BH dynamics over extended timescales.